timiskhakov/timiskhakov.github.io/_posts/2022-04-05-programming-guitar-music.md

 What happens here is the following:

 1. We generate a short array of noise, that is, an array of random numbers.
 Its size is directly connected to the sound's frequency, as it should be calculated as `SampleRate / frequency`.
 2. We pass the noise array through a delay line, effectively producing new samples.
+The delay line is a component that models sound's propagation delay.
 3. We apply a lowpass filter to pass low-frequency values and impede high-frequency values, making the sound more muffled and smooth.

+The delay line is fairly easy to express:

+$$ y(n) = x(n - N) $$

+Where `N` is the size of the noise array.
 There are many variations of a lowpass filter, but we are going to use the one defined in the article:

 $$ y(n) = \dfrac{x(n) + x(n + 1)}{2} $$